-What do all the words in your name mean?
+What do all the words in our name mean?

 Christian = We are Christ-followers and love is the most important thing.
 We love because He first loved us.
 We are non-denominational, Gospel-centered, Christian community that believes "in the essentials - unity; in the non-essentials - liberty; and in all things - charity."
 We stand on Ephesians 1 as our theological posture.

-Montessori = an educational method that is based on observation with respect for people, prepared environments and trained teacher guides.
+Montessori = We offer an educational method that is based on observation with respect for children as active learners, prepared environments and trained teacher guides.
 Choice and control are paramount in the process as we focus on respect, responsibility and resourcefulness.
 Montessori is the name derived from the founder of the method and materials - Dr. Maria Montessori.